nekomaruh/tree_view_challenge/README.md

 | Tobias | 38 | 83 | 121 nodes | 0.520 to 0.841 seconds
 | Apex | 3,792 | 14,617 | 18,409 nodes | 2.422 to 2.713 seconds

+🔎 How the search filter works?
+-
+One of the requirements was: *"***When the filters are applied, the asset parents can't be hidden.
+The user must know the entire asset path.
+The items that are not related to the asset path, must be hidden.***"*

+‼️ So the user should see the entire asset path even the children when filtering. ‼️

+**Button Filter:** The data will be displayed in this unique case:
+1. All the assets containing the data, will show the data and all the parents on the tree

+**Text Filter:** The data will be displayed in this 3 cases:
+1. If the node contains the text
+2. If the node does not contain the *text*, it will search the parents and if found, all of the parents will be displayed
+3. If the node does not contain the *text*, it will search the children and if found, all of the children will be displayed

+**Combination:**
+- The Button Filter will be applied first and Text filter over it.

 🚀 What Would I Improve?
 -